 ”Cut through all the crap and find the core beliefs”

 A senior member of the branding consultants at Stealing Share, Mike is a published columnist.
 An expert on financial branding, QSR, B2B and retail and has developed brand strategy for national and international clients.

-He specializes in banking, hospitals, fast food restaurants, investments, credit unions, petroleum, tourism, telecommunications, transportation, beverages, retail, pharmaceuticals, finance and insurance.
+He specializes in banking, hospitals, fast food restaurants, investments, credit unions, petroleum, tourism, telecommunications, transportation.
+His expertise is recognized in beverages, retail, pharmaceuticals, finance and insurance.
 He has led efforts in rebranding ProAssurance, Medtronic, Integra LifeSciences, GlenGuard, Biscuitville, Hamilton Beach, and Pinehurst plus many others.

 “Brands waste a lot of time and money,” says Van Ausdeln.
 “They get caught up in internal culture instead of focusing on preference.”

 Mike has a knack for cutting through the crap which is why he found a permanent home here.

 You can email Mike at firstname.lastname@example.org.

 Corbin Rusch, Senior Brand Strategist